adityapattiyeri/classic-mac-display/README.md

    https://www.waveshare.com/1.54inch-e-paper-module.htm

 ## Wiring & Assembly
-The Wiring can be done either by using the included jumper cables or can directly be soldered onto the board.
+The wiring can be done either by using the included jumper cables or can directly be soldered onto the board.
 I choose the second option to make the case even more compact.
 Be careful while assembilng the components as the supports are quite faragile.
 I broke mine while installing and just used hot glue instead.
-The display is a snug fit because of the connector on top.

 ## Support